 You do not need to have UHP to visit the Student Health Center (SHC) on campus.
 It is perfectly acceptable to stay on an existing plan or to enroll in another plan, though it is very important to know your coverage before you arrive.
 Here is some information to assist you in making informed decisions about your medical care.

-- Student Health utilizes SLUCare physicians – check to see if SLUCare physicians are in your network.
-Dr. Nancy Z. Delaney is our internal medicine physician and has clinics Monday – Friday at SHC.
-Dr. Delaney works almost solely at SHC and is suppressed from some health insurance provider dictionaries since they would not refer new patients to her.
-If they do not find her in their network, check Thomas J. Olsen.
-If he is in network with your insurance, so are all SLUCare physicians including Dr. Delaney.
+- The Student Health Center uses SLUCare physicians.
+Check to see if SLUCare physicians are in your network.
+Dr. Nancy Z. Delaney is our internal medicine physician and has clinics Monday through Friday at SHC.
+Dr. Delaney works almost solely at the Student Health Center and is suppressed from some health insurance provider dictionaries since they cannot refer new patients to her.
+If you do not find her in your network, check for Thomas J. Olsen.
+If he is in network with your insurance, so are all SLUCare physicians, including Dr. Delaney.

 - Check with your insurance plan representative to see if you have a deductible, copay or coinsurance.
 Otherwise, you may be responsible for all or a large portion of your bill.

-- Always have a copy of your insurance card – you will be required to show your card when you check in for an appointment at SHC.
+- Always have a copy of your insurance card.
+You will be required to show your card when you check in for an appointment at the Student Health Center.

 - If you need to name a primary care physician here, we recommend Dr. Nancy Delaney.

-- Prior to scheduling your visit at Student Health, you should check to see if an authorization or referral is necessary for any type of visit or service.
+- Prior to scheduling your visit at the Student Health Center, you should check to see if an authorization or referral is necessary for any type of visit or service.